 15-17 June 2016, with a Short Course on 14 June 2016.
-This location will serve as both the conference meeting destination and the designated hotel accommodation, conveniently located about five miles north of Downtown Austin.
+This location served as both the conference meeting destination and the designated hotel accommodation, conveniently located about five miles north of Downtown Austin.
 The closest airport is Austin-Bergstrom International Airport (ABIA) located about 12 miles south of the Doubletree.

 Tension remains between how weather events are communicated on a local broadcast scale versus the national weather headlines.
 How can local weather stories be better told (accurately and without undue sensationalism) at the network level?
 How can national news outlets better tap into the local knowledge of market broadcast meteorologists?
 What are wise ways to accurately inform reporters (both local and national) about the context of weather events?
 Additionally, how can local competing stations prevent “first on, last off” viewership battles and cover local weather events in a balanced and appropriate manner to best serve the communities who depend on us?

-As the way science is communicated continues to evolve with technology and social media platforms, we particularly encourage presentations related to social media.
+As the way science is communicated continues to evolve with technology and social media platforms, we encouraged presentations related to social media.
 How do we regulate, filter and validate the dissemination of weather information across social media platforms?
 Can social media help lower warning false alarm rates by providing more spotter reports in real-time?
 With the whiplash-changing landscape of social media, how do broadcast meteorologists keep up with platforms, select the most beneficial ones, utilize them effectively and track analytics?
 Case-studies and examples of successful social media weather stories are encouraged.

 National conversations about racism, ageism and sexism continue.
 Discrimination is also within broadcast television.
 How do we in broadcast appropriately identify cases of discrimination, and also encourage diverse and inclusive workplaces?
 How are employers meeting the legal needs and rights of new parents, both nursing mothers and new fathers?
 How can television stations better value meteorology experience, knowledge and wisdom?
 What are great examples of broadcast companies and local affiliates providing for and encouraging a healthful work balance in a 24/7 field?
 We welcome broadcaster’s stories and human resource presentations regarding these important national topics.

-Follow us on Twitter @AMSBroadcastCon for updates!
+Follow us on Twitter @AMSBroadcastCon!